“Bezos’s Balls” Retract Into Ground During Cold Weather

 Created by Kevin Gladwell, Courtesy of Joe Mabel via Wikimedia Commons

 SEATTLE — Amazon’s iconic glass spheres in South Lake Union have “shrunk" due to the drop in temperatures during February’s snowstorm.
-The balls retracted approximately 20 feet into the warmth of the ground when the storm started on the 4th in order to maintain a reasonable temperature inside for plants and workers.
+The balls retracted approximately 20 feet into the warmth of the ground when the storm started on Feb.
+4th in order to maintain a reasonable temperature inside for plants and workers.

 “We are the first building to incorporate this groundbreaking feature into our design.
 It really is quite revolutionary,” said a senior spokesperson for NBBJ, the architecture firm that designed the spheres.
 “One of our lead architects got the idea a few months before construction began when he was swimming in Lake Washington.”